arangodb/docs/3.6/data-modeling-databases-working-with.md

 - *replicationFactor*: Default replication factor.
 Special values include `"satellite"`, which will replicate the collection to every DBServer, and `1`, which disables replication.
-- *minReplicationFactor*: Default minimum replication factor.
-If there are less than minReplication replicas available the collection will become read-only.
+- *writeConcern*: how many copies of each shard are required to be in sync on the different DBServers.
+If there are less then these many copies in the cluster a shard will refuse to write.
+The value of *writeConcern* can not be larger than *replicationFactor*.

 The optional *users* attribute can be used to create initial users for the new database.
 If specified, it must be a list of user objects.
 Each user